Zero0one1/Zero0one1.github.io/_pages/about.md

   - /about.html
 ---

-I am a master student at the Institute of Information Engineering(IIE), University of Chinese Academy of Sciences(UCAS), under the supervision of [Kai Chen](https://kaichen.org/).
-I received my B.E. from the school of Cyber Science and Engineering, Wuhan University.
+I am a Ph.D. student in School of Computing at National University of Singapore.
+I received my M.S. from the Institute of Information Engineering(IIE), University of Chinese Academy of Sciences(UCAS) and B.E. from the school of Cyber Science and Engineering, Wuhan University(WHU).

 <!-- What's news
 ------